Overview

 The type of breast reconstruction that is ideal for you will depend on your condition and surgical goals.
 Generally, the surgical goals are centered around the return to normalcy and restoration of your self-identity by providing an ideal type of reconstruction for you.
 The breast mound, or breast size, will differ according to your body type and your desired shape and size.
 This is based on your comfort and safety of the desired procedure.
 Your ideal breast shape and position will be based on the dimensions and measurements of the different aspects of a natural breast.
 This includes:

-• The natural slope that defines the upper part of the breast involving the transition of the chest wall to the breast mound
+• The natural slope that defines the upper part of the breast involves the transition of the chest wall to the breast mound

 • The breast footprint, or part of the chest wall that the breast mound “sits” on